AFT Arrow FAQ

 How do I model a valve loss given the manufacturer Cv?

-Unfortunately, the definition of Cv for a gas valve differs among different industries and vendors.
-In addition, some of the methods commonly used were designed for hand calculations and are not readily programmable.
-The next best option, therefore, is to use a spreadsheet to program the valve Cv equation from the valve vendor and generate a pressure drop profile over the anticipated flow rate range.
-Then enter the data into AFT Arrow as a valve general polynomial.
+The definition of Cv for a gas valve differs among industries and vendors.
+AFT Arrow uses the ANSI/ISA-75.01.01-2012 standards to define Cv.
+If the valve Cv does not match that standard, the next best option would be to use a spreadsheet to generate a pressure drop profile over the anticipated flow rate range and enter that data into AFT Arrow as a Resistance Curve for the valve.

-You must specify the CdA on the junction Optional folder.
-AFT Arrow uses this as the base area for sonic calculations.
+You must specify the CdA on the Optional tab for the junction.
+AFT Arrow uses this as the basis area for sonic calculations.

 How do I model a desuperheater in AFT Arrow?